 This second prophecy came true that evening when Peter Pettigrew, who had been masquerading as a rat, escaped and went to Albania to find the vanquished Voldemort.

-Mother: A muggle (Pm).
+Mother: A muggle (WW).

-Father: A wizard (Pm).
+Father: A wizard (WW).

 Great-great-grandmother: Cassandra Trelawney, a genuine, gifted Seer (OP37).